Holly's Heroes: episode guide

 Episode 26 (finale)

-NZ: October 15, 2005
+New Zealand: October 15, 2005

 As Holly and her parents prepare to return to New Zealand, the Outlaws band together which leads to a surprise underwater discovery.
 The Outlaws play a brilliant Pan Pacs final and when Holly receives a surprise offer she and Nick make a pact, but not before they share a kiss and a special gift he's made for her.